 What Are Lemon Bliss Balls Made Of

-They are made with cream cheese, lemon juice, almond meal, a hint of turmeric, coconut, and raw honey to counter the lemon, resulting in a lush, cheesecake like dessert bomb.
+They are made with cream cheese, lemon juice, almond meal, a hint of turmeric, coconut, and raw honey to counter the lemon, resulting in a lush, no bake cheesecake ball.

 Regardless of how you decide to make these bliss balls, eating them in moderation is the key.
 Whilst it might be tempting to scoff down 3 or 4 after dinner, start with just one and take as many bites as you can, savouring each one.